How To Invest $100,000: Your Guide to Success for 2022

-For some, fear is what keeps them from investing; for others, it’s a concern that they don’t make enough money to invest.
-The good news is it’s never too late to start.
+If you’ve got $100,000 in spare cash lying around, you should be invested.
+Investments are the only way to generate real wealth over time, through the power of both higher returns and compound interest.
+The problem is a good portion of Americans aren’t investing their money, and fewer are investing in a 401(k) or an individual retirement account.
+But it’s never too late to start.
 With $100,000 available for investment, you can build a diversified portfolio to meet your investment needs, from generating current income to growing your money for retirement.
-Although the best way to invest $100,000 is different for everyone, if you’re looking to find out how to invest $100,000 to make $1 million over time, here are some options you might want to consider.
+Although the best way to invest $100,000 is different for everyone, here are some of the main options you might want to consider.

 |Investment Option||Pros||Cons||Best For|

-Rules for 403(b) plans are somewhat similar to 401(k) plans in that you can contribute up to $19,000 for 2019, with catch-up contributions of up to $6,000 allowed for those who are at least 50 years old.
-Some plans might also allow contributions of up to $3,000 for up to five years for those who have been in the plan for 15 years.
+Rules for 403(b) plans are somewhat similar to 401(k) plans in that you can contribute up to $20,500 for 2022, with catch-up contributions of up to $6,500 allowed for those who are at least 50 years old.
+Some plans might also allow contributions of up to $3,000 for those who have been in the plan for 15 years.
 As with 401(k) plans, money grows tax deferred until it is withdrawn.

 Each of these options is a way that investors can get exposure to the stock and bond markets.
 Here’s a quick overview of why each of these types of investments can be appropriate for someone looking to invest $100,000.

 With $100,000 to invest, you can diversify your portfolio across a number of different index funds that match your investment objectives.
 For example, if you believe that the large-cap U.S. market, the foreign small-cap market and emerging market bonds are the areas that will appreciate in the coming months, you can disperse your $100,000 across those investment sectors using index funds.
 Even with $100,000, it’s hard to get this type of global stock market exposure purchasing individual stocks, so index funds can save you all of the legwork.